valstat/valstat-rfc/VALSTAT.md

   if ( ! is_empty( value ) &&   is_empty( status )  { /* state: error*/ }
   if ( ! is_empty( value ) && ! is_empty( status )  { /* state: empty*/ }
 ```
-That synopsis can be implemented, almost as it is, in many languages: C, JavaScript, Python, GO, Java etc.
+That synopsis can be implemented, almost as it is, in many languages: C, JavaScript, Python, GO, Java, C# etc.

 NOTE: in particular language definition of the VALSTAT we very often do not need `is_empty()` function implemented.

-Here is canonical C++ example.
+Here is canonical C++ as an example.

 ```cpp
 // calling